tangsiwei0831/portofolio/_Places/2022-07-11-Restaurants-01.md

 [Deer Garden](https://www.deergarden.net/): 4.6/5.
 Noodle is prety good and large quantity, Hainan Chicken is also delicious!

+[Delicacy Kitchen 广州清心鸡](https://www.delicacy-kitchen.com/)： 4.5/5.
+Chicken is prey awesome, quatity is large, emmm, the flavor is not that salty on some dishes, I would try if I go the Cosco nearby.

 [Dong Kee Chinese Restaurant](https://www.yelp.ca/biz/dong-kee-toronto): 4.8/5.
 Cantonese cuisine, very cheap price, six poeple totally $207, would recommend go again.

 [斗地主炸串 Lucky Ace BBQ](https://www.ubereats.com/ca/store/lucky-ace-bbq-%E6%96%97%E5%9C%B0%E4%B8%BB%E7%82%B8%E4%B8%B2/R-UNJVRrXR2k8t5GVzJW1A): 4.3/5.
 Chicken stripe is good, but their source is sweet and not spicy, can imprive more if they can change the taste of the souce.
 Can take a try if you walk by to the supermarket.
 They have cash discount.